You may experience sensitivity to light with health conditions that affect the brain or eyes. These can include migraine and corneal abrasion.

-- encephalitis, which occurs when your brain is inflamed from a viral infection or other cause.
+Encephalitis occurs when your brain is inflamed from a viral infection or other cause.
 Severe cases of it can be life-threatening.

 Photophobia is also common in several conditions that affect the eyes.
 These include:

 Staying out of sunlight and keeping the lights dimmed inside can help make photophobia less uncomfortable.
-Keeping your eyes closed or covering them with dark tinted glasses can also provide relief.
+Keeping your eyes closed or covering them with dark, tinted glasses can also provide relief.

 The type of treatment you need will depend on the underlying cause.
 Types of treatment include:

-- medications and rest for migraines
+- medications and rest for migraine

 - eye drops that reduce inflammation for scleritis